-The Campredon Art Centre is a 18th century mansion that shows contemporary art exhibitions throughout the year (closed on Sundays July to September, and Mondays & Sundays from October to June).
-There are also two museums - one is an old-fashioned school museum, the other an antique doll & toy museum (only open during the school holidays).
+The Campredon Art Centre is an 18th century mansion that shows contemporary art exhibitions throughout the year (closed on Sundays July - September, and Mondays and Sundays from October - June).
+There are also two museums - one is an old-fashioned school museum, the other an antique doll and toy museum (only open during the school holidays).

 Throughout the town there are art galleries, antique shops and gift shops.
-Many cafes & restaurants offer terraces overlooking the rivers, making it a fine spot for lunch or dinner.
+Many cafes and restaurants offer terraces overlooking the rivers, making it a fine spot for lunch or dinner.

-There are two international antique fairs every year - one at Easter and one on 15th August - where over 500 dealers (and thousands of antique lovers) come to L'Isle sur la Sorgue.
+There are two international antique fairs every year - one at Easter and one in August - where over 500 dealers (and thousands of antique lovers) come to L'Isle sur la Sorgue.

 This is an area for exploring and there is no better way to do that than by bike.
 Hiring a bike and enjoying the quiet lanes and small hamlets surrounding L'Isle sur la Sorgue is the perfect way to spend a day or just an afternoon.

-Or if you fancy something a little more structured then there are several golf courses where you can enjoy taking a swing whilst soaking up the sunshine and landscapes of Provence,
+Or if you fancy something a little more structured, there are several golf courses where you can enjoy taking a swing whilst soaking up the sunshine and landscapes of Provence.